Docs

 In the examples, replace <API_KEY> with the API Key you just copied.

-Request the solution for your dataset by posting the sample.json file to the API endpoint /v1/schedules/.
+POST the dataset contained in the sample.json file for solving to the API endpoint: https://app.timefold.ai/api/models/employee-scheduling/v1/schedules/

 {